 The heritage of Wales

-Get started with a majestic tour of some of Wales' most impressive and imposing cultural landmarks.
+Inspire your trip to Wales with a majestic, virtual tour of some of Wales' most impressive and imposing cultural landmarks.
 This short UNESCO documentary will take you on an aerial journey around the Welsh countryside, showcasing some of the most spectacular castles ever built anywhere in the world.

 Narrated by distinguished Welsh actor, Phillip Madoc and set to music from the Fron choir; this video makes for the perfect introduction to the treasure trove of heritage that Wales has to offer.
 You can also learn more about the music by visiting the Fron choir website.